 Many international graduate students are eligible for an International Partial Tuition Scholarship of up to $3,200.00 per year which is applied to their tuition fees.

 The University awards a limited number of fellowships to both Canadian and international students with outstanding records on a competitive basis.
-In 2017- 2018, the value of such awards ranges from $175 to $30,000, but most are in the range of $16,000.
+The value of such awards ranges from $175 to $30,000, but most are in the range of $16,000.

 Killam Doctoral Fellowships

 Killam Doctoral Fellowships are the most prestigious awards available to graduate students at UBC.
 Approximately 30 awards are made each year to the top doctoral candidates in the Affiliated Fellowships competition.
-The stipend for the 2017-2018 awards is $30,000 per annum for two years and a $2,000 allowance for research-related travel during the 24 months of the scholarship, plus tuition – for a total value of approximately $35,500 per annum.
+At present, the Killam Doctoral Scholarship provides an annual stipend valued at $30,000 for two years and a $2,000 allowance for research-related travel during the 24 months of the scholarship, plus tuition – for a total value of approximately $35,500 per annum.

 Arts Graduate Student Research Awards